O-Tran/O-Tran/README.md

 - 👋 Hi, I’m @O-Tran
-- 👀 I’m interested in Proteins / computational chemistry
+- 👀 I’m interested in Proteins / computational chemistry / relationship card games / fun projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to make apps via Swift (Codeacademy), python, and maybe C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Oanhtt@uci.edu or Otran1213@gmail.com